colindean/talks/vagrant/vagrant.md

 ==========
 * No more "works on my machine"
 * No more rebuilding a shared dev server
-* Everyone gets their own dev environment
+* Everyone gets their own versioned dev environment

 Under the hood